OpenText Functional Testing Web Add-in Extensibility

 Who Should Read This Guide

-This guide is intended for programmers, QA engineers, systems analysts, system designers, and technical managers who want to extend UFT One GUI testing support for Web custom controls.
+This guide is intended for programmers, QA engineers, systems analysts, system designers, and technical managers who want to extend GUI testing support for Web custom controls.

 To use this guide, you should be familiar with: